 Brokerpoint is a global stockbroker that was founded in Germany in 2017.
-It is regulated by Germany's Federal Financial Supervisory Authority (BaFin).
+It is an introducing broker to IBIE, the Irish entity of Interactive Brokers, one of the largest brokers in the world.
+IBIE is regulated by the Central Bank of Ireland.

 It is an introducing broker to Interactive Brokers (IB), one of the largest brokers in the world:

 - The account opening and deposit/withdrawal options are very similar to Interactive Brokers.

 - The trading platforms and available products are exactly the same as at Interactive Brokers.

 - Fees, however, are charged by Brokerpoint, not by Interactive Brokers.

 - Brokerpoint offers its own customer support but has no educational tools.

 Brokerpoint is considered safe because it is regulated by a top-tier financial authority.
 However, it doesn't have a long track record of operation.

 Brokerpoint pros and cons

 Brokerpoint has low stock and ETF fees.
 Thanks to its link to Interactive Brokers, it covers a vast range of markets and products, and offers a multitude of great research tools on its sophisticated trading platforms.